Obscur4ns/UKSF_Factions/Takistan/01_north_takistan_extremist_research_brief.md

 ## 16. Distinction From Future Takistani Factions

-NTEF should not become the only irregular Takistani faction in the mod.
+NTE should not become the only irregular Takistani faction in the mod.

 Future development should preserve room for at least: